Key Takeaways

 Types of Coding Apprenticeships

-Tech apprenticeship programs come in all forms.
-Many of these tech apprenticeships are paid opportunities, as they are designed to train you to become a full-fledged professional.
+Tech apprenticeship programs come in many different forms.
+They are typically paid opportunities that are designed to train you to become a full-fledged tech professional.
 Regardless of your field of choice, there’s most likely an apprenticeship opportunity available.
-Below are three of the most popular types of IT apprenticeships in the US.
+Below are three of the most popular types of IT apprenticeships in the U.S.

 Web Developer Apprenticeship